Explore the famous flower market at Campo de’ Fiori.

 This imposing and solemn statue has stood in the center of the square for over a century – it was erected in 1889 to commemorate the life and death of the philosopher Giordano Bruno.

-The Italian Dominican friar was executed at the spot the statue now stands by order of the Catholic Church.
+The Italian Dominican friar was executed at the spot where the statue now stands by order of the Catholic Church.
 His cosmological theories about the shape of the universe, which included the idea that the universe was infinite and that stars were distant suns, were against the teachings of the Church, and he was burned at the stake for heresy.

 Today he is celebrated both for his scientific learnings and willingness to stand against the Catholic Church – the statue faces towards the Vatican in the ultimate show of defiance.